LLNL/Umpire/docs/sphinx/cookbook/dynamic_pool_heuristics.rst

 when an application makes several allocations of incrementing size where each allocation is larger than the previous block size allocated.

-The Umpire library provides `Coalescing Heuristics` to help manage the blocks of memory within a memory pool.
+The Umpire library provides **Coalescing Heuristics** to help manage the blocks of memory within a memory pool.
 The purpose of a coalescing heuristic is to ensure that the memory pool is properly maintained through the duration of an application so that it does not grow too large and prematurely run out of memory.
-There are two coalescing heuristics: `Percent Releasable` and `Blocks Releasable`.
-By default, a memory pool will use the `Percent Releasable` heuristic.
+There are two coalescing heuristics: **Percent Releasable** and **Blocks Releasable**.
+By default, a memory pool will use the Percent Releasable heuristic.
 Additionally, Umpire provides an optional tuning parameter.
-This tuning is called `HighWatermark` and it uses the pool's HighWatermark value when coalescing the pool.
-By default, coalescing heuristics *DO NOT* use the `HighWatermark` tuning.
+This tuning is called the `HighWatermark` tuning and it uses the pool's HighWatermark value when coalescing the pool.
+By default, coalescing heuristics **DO NOT** use the `HighWatermark` tuning.
 Instead, they use the pool's Actual Size value.
+Go to Umpire's RZ Confluence page under "Design Documents" and refer to the "Umpire Pool Usage and Control" documentation for more information.

 .. note::
       To turn on the HighWatermark heuristic tuning, use the coalescing